 Chances are, if you’re shopping for a virtual private server, you already understand why they’re useful for web developers, app designers and everyone in between.
 You also probably know that the surge in popularity of hourly pricing means you can try most of the big players in this space for yourself for the cost of one Bazooka Joe comic (not even the gum, just the comic).
 Hopefully you’ve had time to peruse our other comparisons featuring today’s combatants and a few of your other relevant choices.

 DigitalOcean began to make waves due at least in part to its super simple and affordable pricing.
-As we will note in the Linode breakdown, that advantage has eroded somewhat in the intervening months, but nevertheless you can find great value up and down DigitalOcean’s range.
+As we will note in the Linode breakdown, that advantage has eroded somewhat over the years, but nevertheless you can find great value up and down DigitalOcean’s range.
 Their pricing page makes it easy to see what your bill will look like whether you will spin up a droplet for a few hours or months at a time.
-Their most popular plan will run you $.015/hr for 1GB RAM, 1 core processor, 30GB SSD and 2TB of transfer.
+Their tiniest plan will run you $.007/hr for 1GB RAM, 1 core processor, 25GB SSD and 1TB of transfer.